vafleite/friends_challenge/README.md

 ## Makefile

-   - TBD
+  - Created makefile with rules to install requirements, run and stop the server

 ## Client

   - TBD (but the API is browsable, try it)